agmath/agmath.github.io/index.md

 ### Data Science and Machine Learning

 I became interested in data science in 2016 and have (slowly) been transitioning my professional focus in this direction ever since.
-While I'm not much of a blogger, you'll eventually be able to check in on what I'm up to [here](MyDSjourney.md).
+I have completed several certificates and courses in these areas.
+You can see some of them on my CV.
+Currently, I am pursuing a 10 course masters-level certificate in Biostatistics and Epidemiology through the Institute for Statistics Education.

 ### Other Initiatives